If I had one word to describe this book The Man Within My Head, it would be ‘Haunting’.

-Author describes Ghosts, Gods and Fathers through a series of short memoirs, experiences and related writings by his adopted literary father Graham Greene.
-He lands up in all the places Greene had travelled to and somehow ends up finding something that is related to Greene, sometimes it is people and sometimes spaces.
+The author describes Ghosts, Gods, and Fathers through a series of short memoirs, experiences and related writings by his adopted literary father Graham Greene.
+He lands up in all the places Greene had traveled to.
+And somehow ends up finding something that is related to Greene.
+Sometimes it is people and sometimes spaces.
 Sometimes he is going through an emotion and he recalls something that Greene had written about it.
-Sometimes it seems he is consciously trying to find Greene in everything and at other times you feel his journey of life is being dictated by what he has read in Greene’s writing.
+And sometimes it seems he is consciously trying to find Greene in everything.
+And at other times you feel his journey of life is being dictated by what he has read in Greene’s writing.

-It is a part literary criticism of Greene’s work that sometimes sounds like a tribute, part memoirs of Pico Iyer, part a self exploration of an author who finds too much resonance with a particular author’s work, part exploration of his relationship with his own father and part re-visiting the most haunted parts of his own life like watching his house burning in California and loosing everything he owned and fatal accidents in Bolivia.
+It is a part literary criticism of Greene’s work that sometimes sounds like a tribute.
+Part memoirs of Pico Iyer, part a self-exploration of an author who finds too much resonance with a particular author’s work.
+Part exploration of his relationship with his own father.
+And part re-visiting the most haunted parts of his own life like watching his house burning in California and losing everything he owned and fatal accidents in Bolivia.
 He almost makes you believe in the spirits that have the power to control things around you, are your thoughts those spirits or those spirits lead you to think the way you do.

-Though the author talks about Greene and his father in his mind, what he does through this writing is take you through his own mind, through the thoughts that haunt him, through the emotions that he goes through, through those incidents that seem to be tied through a string of destiny known only to him.
+Though the author talks about Greene and his father in his mind, what he does through this writing is take you through his own mind.
+Through the thoughts that haunt him.
+Through the emotions that he goes through, through those incidents that seem to be tied.
+And through a string of destiny known only to him.
 He opens up his mind and heart to his reader.
 Perhaps some younger author few decades down the line will feel the same about him as he feels about Greene.

-Only thing that I found distracting in the book is long text in parenthesis, they were cutting the flow of an introspecting river.
+The only thing that I found distracting in the book The Man Within My Head is long text in parenthesis.
+They were cutting the flow of an introspecting river.
 This book is bound to make you think if there is an author or artist or even a family member or friend with whom you connect with so strongly.
-I though about it and I am still thinking.
+I thought about it and I am still thinking.
 I figured out that there are different people that I connect with for different things.
 No one as yet haunts me to this extent.
 But as I said, I am still thinking.